 EMPLOYEES STOCK OPTION PLAN / SCHEME

-A report on the performance and financial position of each of the subsidiaries for theyear ended March 31 2018 as per the Companies Act 2013 is set out in Annexure 2 and forms an integral part of this Annual Report.
+A report on the performance and financial position of each of thesubsidiaries for the financial year ended March 31 2019 as per the Companies Act 2013 isset out in Annexure 2 and forms an integral part of this Annual Report.

-The Company has formulated a policy for determining material subsidiaries.
-The policymay be accessed on the website of the Companyhttps://www.lalpathlabs.com/investor/policies- and-programs.aspx.
+The Company has formulated a policy for determining materialsubsidiaries.
+The said policy is also available on the website of the Company athttps://www.lalpathlabs.com/pdf/Policy-for- determining-Material-Subsidiaries.pdf.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT